BCDA-APS/use_bluesky/lessons/lesson7.md

 The [`DiffractometerMixin`](https://apstools.readthedocs.io/en/latest/source/_diffractometer.html)
 provides a helper to print the possible forward solutions for a list of *hkl* reflections.
-(Each reflections is provided as a python tuple or list.)
+(Each reflection is provided as a python tuple or list.)
 Show just the first of the possible solutions for each of the (100) and (010) reflections: